-Colby Ellis is in his first season on the Nebraska football staff in 2018, serving as an intern.
+Colby Ellis is in his first season on the Nebraska football staff in 2018, serving as a graduate assistant.
 Ellis brings four years of full-time coaching experience to Lincoln.

 Ellis spent the 2017 season as an assistant coach at Missouri Southern, where he coached the wide receivers and was the special teams coordinator.
 In 2016, he was the special teams coordinator and wide receivers coach at Northeastern Oklahoma A&M, helping NEO lead the NJCAA ranks in field goals and rank second in kickoff returns and third in punt returns and field goal percentage.
 Ellis was a graduate assistant at the University of West Georgia in 2015, coaching the cornerbacks and assisting with the special teams.
 In his lone season at the school, the Wolves finished 12-2 and won a conference and regional title while advancing to the semifinals of the Division II playoffs.